davidrhoden/davidrhoden-basic-netlify/timeline/buddy-shadow-under-cover-feb-24-2026.md

 title: Buddy and Shadow shared the bed on a cold morning.
 date: 2026-02-24T00:00:00
 excerpt: And Shadow pulled the blanket over herself.
-summary: And Shadow pulled the blanket over herself.
 image: /static/img/buddy/buddy-shadow-under-cover-feb-24-2026.jpeg
 tags:
   - cats